aludayalu/exunreg24/data/invite.md

 ## **Exun Clan**

 Founded in 1991, Exun Clan is the Computer Science and technology club of Delhi Public School, R.K.
 Puram, and the premier student-run STEM club in the country.
-Our motto, “We, not I”, emphasizes our dedication to the principles of teamwork, sharing knowledge, and the spirit of collaboration.
+Our motto, "We, not I", emphasizes our dedication to the principles of teamwork, sharing knowledge, and the spirit of collaboration.

 For the past couple of decades, we have set the bar for technology competitions in India with new and exciting additions each year and then surpassed it ourselves, striving to continuously improve the symposium, club and ourselves.
 Examples include Exun Talks, our Girls in Tech initiative, and novel event concepts.